bobbyzhang133-star/Game-Builder-Paper/PAPER.md

 This connects to the larger procedural content generation problem.
 Generated game content has to fit constraints.
 It must be playable, not just readable.

+Input: Generate a jungle temple escape platformer game, Tmplate = PLatformer
+Output: In generates a game where it is in a fixed window.
+The game has some platforms where players can jump onto and there is traps moving side ways where if players run into it will descrease the lives thay have.
+On the top left there is a UI showing how much lives and scores players have.
+There is also a target point where when player run into it it will destroy itself, spawn again randomly in the map, and add one score for the player.

 ## 5. Limitations

 This is a small paper-lite example, not a full study.
 The imagined pilot uses a few prompts and a hand-built rubric.
 The scores come from one evaluator, so they reflect one person's sense of usability.
 A stronger version would ask several game developers or students to rate outputs independently and compare agreement.